~tpapastylianou/tomato

 • You can press Ctrl-C while a tomato is running to terminate that tomato; note that this does not remove the entry already logged (therefore this is also an easy way of adding a tomato to the log without having to complete the timer interval required)

 • It is not currently possible to 'pause' the timer.
-Obviously it is possible to do Ctrl-Z on a linux terminal (which effectively stops the ticking sound -- fg will resume the sound), but this does not pause the timer itself.
-This is a feature, not a bug.
+In theory, this is a feature, not a bug.
 I consider "pausing" a pomodoro interval to deal with interruptions, to defeat the whole point of the pomodoro technique.
 Either your interruption is of the kind that you can quickly 'jot down' while the tomato is running, so that you can deal with it after the tomato has finished, or it is a significant interruption that has destroyed your current tomato as a unit of uninterrupted focus.
 If this happens, you should cancel your tomato, and untomato the invalid log.

 • The way I, personally, use this, is to save my tomato logs inside a dropbox folder, which I keep synced on my phone.
 This allows me to inspect my logs from my phone if needed.
 I've left my personal default folder reflecting this in the tomatoconfig, but obviously you should change it to whatever works for you.